CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Blocks/data-storage/create-collection/create-collection-block.md

 #### Result

-This creates a new data storage collection which an be referenced by the [Collection Name][Collection Name Property].
+This creates a new data storage collection on the [Collection Scope][Colletion Scope Property] referenced by the [Collection Name][Collection Name Property].

 ## Properties